learn-co-curriculum/cssi-prework-string-methods/README.md

 Let's explore how to use some string methods in Python to modify or gain information about strings.

 #Objectives:
-+ Understand the syntax of strings in Python
++ Describe the syntax of strings in Python
-+ How to get data from the user
++ Get data from the user
-+ How to concatenate strings
++ Concatenate strings
-+ How to interpolate with str.format()
++ Interpolate with str.format()
-+ Understand style guide and escape characters
++ Explain style guide and escape characters

 ##Printing Strings